What to Decide Before You Book a Wedding Venue (or Any Vendors)

 Not how you think you should plan.

-The wrong planning structure creates fatigue that looks like indecision — even when the choices themselves are reasonable.
+The wrong structure creates fatigue that looks like indecision.

 Who expects influence.

-When expectations are unnamed, contracts quietly become leverage.
+When this is unclear, contracts quietly become leverage.

 Multiple locations.